diffblue/cbmc/doc/cprover-manual/restrict-function-pointer.md

-**Note:** as of now, if something goes wrong during type checking (i.e. making sure that all function pointer replacements refer to functions in the symbol table that have the correct type), the error message will refer the command line option `--restrict-function-pointer` regardless of whether the restriction in question came from the command line or a file.
+**Note:** as of now, if something goes wrong during type checking (i.e. making sure that all function pointer replacements refer to functions in the symbol table that have the correct type), the error message will refer to the command line option `--restrict-function-pointer` regardless of whether the restriction in question came from the command line or a file.